KStateMachine/kstatemachine/README.md

 ```
 ## Error handling
 By default state machine simply ignores events that does not match any defined transition.
-You can see those events if logging is enabled or use custom IgnoredEventHandler:
+You can see those events if logging is enabled or use custom `IgnoredEventHandler`:
 ```kotlin
 createStateMachine {
     //...